Business Intelligence Implementation: Plan, Software, Costs, and Required Skills

 Conceptualization and platform selection

-Note: The processes of conceptualization and platform selection are built on the established iterative communication among a BI analyst, a technical team and business stakeholders.
+Best practice: To avoid unnecessary expenses at the development stage, we build the processes of conceptualization and platform selection on the established iterative communication among a BI analyst, a technical team and business stakeholders.

 Defining deliverables, assessing risks, estimating BI implementation costs, TCO and ROI.
 After fulfilling this step, you get a detailed project plan, a project schedule and a communication plan.

-Note: Effective BI implementation project planning can help you reduce project time and budget by up to 30%.
-To achieve that, carefully elaborate on the findings of the preceding stages.
+Our practice has shown that effective BI implementation project planning can help reduce project time and budget by up to 30%.

-Note: To deliver a BI solution in the shortest time possible, opt for DevOps-driven iterative development to assure the quickness and frequency of releases without sacrificing the solution’s quality.
+Best practice: To deliver a BI solution in the shortest time possible, in our projects we opt for DevOps-driven iterative development – it assures the quickness and frequency of releases without sacrificing the solution’s quality.

-Note: Depending on the number of users, you may use a phased approach to solution launch, where you release reports and dashboards to different user groups one by one over time.
+Best practice: Depending on the number of users, our BI team may use a phased approach to solution launch, according to which we release reports and dashboards to different user groups one by one over time.

 Solution support and evolution